openstack-k8s-operators/edpm-ansible/docs/source/contributing_roles.rst

 ++++++++++++++++++++

 `Privilege escalation`_, or `become`, must be used only when neccessary.
-Only a tasks that have to be executed under root privileges should receive them.
+Only tasks that have to be executed under root privileges should receive them.
 Even if there are multiple tasks requiring root privileges, separated by others that can operate under normal user, the entire role must not operate under them.

 The same applies when using `become` to switch to a different, non-root, user.

-Special care must be taken when using become with modules executing scripts, like the `ansible.builtin.cmd`.
+Special care must be taken when using `become` with modules executing scripts, like the `ansible.builtin.cmd`.
 And when invoking other roles.

 Role test development